Carpal Tunnel Release Surgery

 Patients who choose this surgery benefit by:

-During the procedure, Cooper’s specially trained surgeon uses an endoscope, a minimally-invasive medical device that is both camera and cutting blade.
-The endoscope enables the doctor to view the structures in the wrist that cause the condition – the transverse carpal ligament and the median nerve – without the need to open the entire area.
+During the procedure, an endoscope that enables the surgeon to view the structures in the wrist that cause the condition – the transverse carpal ligament and the median nerve – without the need to open the entire area.

 Only one incision, less than a half inch wide, is made in the wrist.
 The endoscope is guided through the incision.
 The surgeon then cuts the transverse carpal ligament and releases the pressure on the median nerve, eliminating the cause of CTS.
 Only local anesthesia is required for the procedure.